AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ### Lookup

-Lookup values using a field from a lookup dataset and returns value in a new derived field or for further rules processing.
+Lookup values using a field from a lookup dataset and returns value in a new derived field or for further rule processing.

 +++ Details